-As of December 31, 2023, cash flow from activities of the operation reached MCh\$196,888, which decreased by 53.3% compared to the same period of 2022 (MCh\$421,784).
-The decrease is mainly due to the payment the company had to do related to the revenue's reassessment because of DS7.
+As of March 31, 2024, cash flow from activities of the operation reached MCh\$51,486, which decreased by 56.2% compared to the same period of 2023 (MCh\$117,667).
+This decrease is mainly due to the lower collection that the company has while it finishes returning the excess cash received prior to the publication of DS7..

-During the same period, cash flow used in investment activities was MCh\$251,776.
-As of December 31, 2022, the cash flow used in investment activities was MCh\$243,256.
-The increase is due to the difference between collections from, and payments to related companies.
+During the same period, cash flow used in investment activities was MCh\$73,264.
+As of March 31, 2023, the cash flow used in investment activities was MCh\$60,647.
+The increase is due to higher investment in capex.

-As of December 2023, the cash flow from financing activities was MCh\$161,182, while as of December 2022 it was MCh\$19,309.
-In both cases, it is mainly explained by the payments of dividends and the payment of retained earnings in August 2023.
+As of March 2024, the cash flow from financing activities was MCh\$508, while as of March 2023 it was MCh\$529.
+In both cases, it is mainly explained by the payments of capital for rights of use.

-It should also be noted that, to ensure the immediate availability of funds to cover working capital needs, as of December 31, 2023, the company has the following revolving credit facility for an amount of US\$ 250 million (this revolving credit facility was renegotiated and extended during February 2024 for three additional years).
+It should also be noted that, to ensure the immediate availability of funds to cover working capital needs, as of March 31, 2024, the company has the following revolving credit facility for an amount of US\$ 250 million (this revolving credit facility was renegotiated and extended during February 2024 for three additional years).

-Bank Amount (up to) Maturity Type of Credit The Bank of Nova Scotia, MUFG Bank Ltd, Banco Santander, Bank of China Ltd, Sumitomo Mitsui Banking Corporation, JP Morgan Chase Bank N.A., China Construction Bank, Barclays Bank and Bonco de Sabadell.
-US\$250,000,000 28-May-24 Working Capital
+Bank Amount (up to) Maturity Type of Credit The Bank of Nova Scotia, MUFG Bank Ltd, Bank of China Ltd, Banco Bilbao Vizcaya Argentaria S.A., Bank of America US\$250,000,000 08-Feb-27 Working Capital